Writing a step¶

 processfunction as regular function arguments.

-Configuration parameters should be used to specify things that must be determined outside of the code by a user using the class.
+Parameters should be used to specify things that must be determined outside of the code by a user using the class.
 Arguments should be used to pass data that needs to go from one step to another as part of a larger pipeline.
-Another way to think about this is: if the user would want to examine or change the value, use a configuration parameter.
+Another way to think about this is: if the user would want to examine or change the value, use a parameter.

-The configuration parameters are defined by the Step.spec member.
+The parameters are defined by the Step.spec member.

 Input Files, Associations, and Directories¶